achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

-Reflecting the following intent types:
+This reflects the following intent types: